 Do not remove a pallet from the ESS hoisted in the air.
-Ensure that the ESS is placed on the installation platform before removing the pallet.
+Ensure that the ESS is placed on the ground before removing the pallet.

-Properly keep the top cover of the outer packaging, as it will be used as the template for drilling holes to facilitate securing the ESS.
+- Properly keep the top cover of the outer packaging, as it will be used as the marking-off template to facilitate securing the ESS. - The forklift positioning plates are used to limit the positions of the forklift tynes and prevent scratches on the ESS.
+The positioning plates can experience deformation and paint damage due to collision, and will be removed later.